Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 This release contains internal restructuring that allows more effectively freeing the space that was used by build scans that have been deleted, which reduces overall disk usage.
 This change also improves the efficiency of build scan viewing.

-The restructuring happens in the background during the normal operation of Gradle Enterprise after upgrading.
+The restructuring happens in the background during the normal operation of Develocity after upgrading.
 It is strongly recommended to read the upgrade notes related to this change for information on the short term increased disk usage requirements.

 Breaking changes to access control